E0 (cipher)

 E0 is a stream cipher used in the Bluetooth protocol.
 It generates a sequence of pseudorandom numbers and combines it with the data using the XOR operator.
 The key length may vary, but is generally 128 bits.

 Description

-At each iteration, E0 generates a bit using four shift registers of differing lengths (25, 31, 33, 39 bits) and two internal states, each 2 bits long.
+A E0 generates a bit using four shift registers of differing lengths (25, 31, 33, 39 bits) and two internal states, each 2 bits long.
 At each clock tick, the registers are shifted and the two states are updated with the current state, the previous state and the values in the shift registers.
 Four bits are then extracted from the shift registers and added together.
 The algorithm XORs that sum with the value in the 2-bit register.
 The first bit of the result is output for the encoding.

 E0 is divided in three parts: